Unlock your Mercedes-Benz radio

 Image 3

-Once you have your radio removal keys, insert each one into your radio's removal slots until you feel some resistance or hear a click.
-If your radio is the flat slot type, make sure you insert each key with the rounded side facing the inside of the radio (image 3).
-Finally, start pulling your radio unit out while pushing out on the removal keys - this will give them enough grip to pull out the radio.
-In most cases you won't need to disconnect any wires from the back - simply take pictures of all the labels on the radio and insert it back into the dash.
+Finally, start pulling your radio out while pushing the release keys outwards, away from the radio - this will give them enough grip to pull out the radio.
+In most cases you won't need to disconnect any wires - simply take pictures of all the labels on the radio and click it back into the dash.

 If you'd prefer to see this process visually, see this video.